iffy/nim-argparse/README.md

 # argparse

-WIP argument command line argument parsing library.
+WIP command line argument parsing library.
 It generates the parser at compile time so that the object returned by `parse` has a well-defined type.

 For full usage, see the [tests/](./tests/)